briandrum/codes.forchagrin.com/_parts/part-1-administrative.md

 ---
 layout: part
 part_no: 1
+part_no_word: "One"
-title: "Part One: Administrative Code"
+title: "Administrative Code"
 ---